 3. Personalized Typing Experience

 You have heaps of customization options, allowing you to use different switches and to also tailor or customise your keyboard with different key cap combinations.
-You can swap mechanical switches and keycaps randomly, eliminating the need to buy a whole new keyboard.
+Benefits of mechanical keyboards you can swap mechanical switches and keycaps randomly, eliminating the need to buy a whole new keyboard.
 So essentially, the nice thing about these mechanical keyboards is that you get the different types of keys catering for typists or gamers.

 The switches of a mechanical keyboard differ one from the other.
 These different switches in different colors have specific attributes and encourage different typing habits.
 The best known mechanical key switches come from a company known as Cherry Industrial.